 Just as any arbitrary translation can be represented as a sum of different portions of translations along the x, y and z axes, any arbitrary vibrational motion of water can be represented as a sum of the three fundamental kinds of vibrations below.
 They are called the symmetric stretch, the asymmetric stretch and the symmetric bend.
 By the way, calculating the location of the three rotational axes or the normal modes of vibration is mathematically a little beyond what one typically encounters in high school ... but it's fun so maybe I'll include it one day.

-Play the animation a few times to get a feel for what the symmetric stretching vibration looks like.
-It is essentially a stretching of the O-H bonds, but notice that the oxygen atom moves a little, too.
+The symmetric stretching motion, one of the three vibrational normal modes of water, is essentially a stretching of the O-H bonds, but notice that the oxygen atom moves a little, too.
 The center of mass of the molecule stays where it is.
+This is true of any rotation or vibration, although "where it is" can be on some translational path.

 Notice that in water, the dipole moment changes as the molecule vibrates because the regions of opposite charge separate and close a bit.
-The analogous stretch of CO2 , O=C=O, where the carbon sits still and the oxygens move in and out in unison, does not change its zero dipole moment because the symmetry of the molecule is preserved.
+The analogous stretch of CO2 , O=C=O, where the carbon sits still and the oxygens move in and out in unison, does not change its dipole moment (which is zero by symmetry) because the symmetry of the molecule is preserved throughout the vibration.

 Linear triatomic molecules like CO2, O=C=O also have an symmetric bending vibration.
-In this vibration CO2 also develops an alternating dipole moment where it had none before.
+In such a vibration CO2 also develops an alternating dipole moment where it had none in its normal or equilibrium configuration.

 Water has six places to "put" kinetic energy that aren't direct deposits of that energy into molecular translation, which we measure as temperature.
 That's why it takes a lot of energy input to raise the temperature of water by some number of degrees.